Best coffee cafes in Singapore

 1. Gloria Jean’s Coffees

 If you’ve missed your dose of Gloria Jean’s from your overseas trips, heads up, because the brand is back in Singapore!
-With three outlets at Esplanade Mall, West Coast Plaza, and Marina Square, and a staggering 70 drinks on the menu, they’ve got your upcoming coffee and chill dates sorted.
+With four outlets at Republic Plaza, Esplanade Mall, West Coast Plaza, and Marina Square, and a staggering 70 drinks on the menu, they’ve got your upcoming coffee and chill dates sorted.

 2. Nylon Coffee Roasters